 Examination is by two GL Assessment tests, Verbal Reasoning and Non-Verbal & Spatial Reasoning, which form the Lincolnshire Grammar Schools Consortium Examination ("the examination").
-These tests may only be taken once if the candidate is to be considered for a place at The King's School, or another grammar school which is a member of the Lincolnshire Consortium.
+These tests may only be taken once in an academic year and cannot be retaken during the same school year if the candidate is to be considered for a place at another grammar school which is a member of the Lincolnshire Consortium.

 A candidate must achieve at least the minimum standardised qualifying score for entry in the examination to be eligible for a place at The King's School.
-Attainment of the minimum standardised qualifying score will not in itself result in the offer of a place at the School but will enable a student to be considered for a place at the School in accordance with the admissions criteria set out above.
+Attainment of the minimum standardised qualifying score will not in itself result in the offer of a place at the School but will enable a student to be considered for a place at the School in accordance with the admissions criteria set out below.